tustunkok/tustunkok.github.io/_drafts/2020-05-16-how-to-create-a-containerized-multi-user-jupyterhub-research-server.md

                 - all-spark-notebook
             - tensorflow-notebook

-All notebooks are either directly or indirectly dervived from `base-notebook`.
+All notebooks are either directly or indirectly derived from `base-notebook`.
 This notebook directs the underlying system to install all the necessary packages to run a Jupyter (Notebook | Lab).